GSA/fpki-guides/_announcements/02_google_ct.md

 - All roots that have been distributed _by one or more_ of the Microsoft, Android, Apple or Mozilla trusted root programs are listed here: [Root Stores](https://cs.chromium.org/chromium/src/net/data/ssl/root_stores/README.md){:target="_blank"}.
 - When a government user browses to an intranet website, the user's workstation or mobile device will build one or more certificate paths to the enterprise or publicly trusted roots.
-- The browser will compare the certificate path(s) to the list of roots that have ever been included in the popular trust stores which are currently in use worldwide.
+- The browser will compare the certificate path(s) to the list of roots that have ever been included in the popular trust stores currently in use worldwide.
 - If any certificate in the trust chain matches one of the roots in the list, then the CT requirements will be in effect.

 The Microsoft and Apple trust stores currently distribute the U.S. Government Root CA (Federal Common Policy CA) certificate.